Skip to content

 Challengeable by: Auditor

-Generate audit-ready cash reconciliation evidence packet Compile all statement files + parsing logs + matching evidence + Open Banking cross-checks + clerk investigation logs + bank confirmations + intercompany elimination workpapers into a single immutable evidence object?
+Generate audit-ready cash reconciliation evidence packet Are the statement files, parsing logs, matching evidence, Open Banking cross-checks, clerk investigation logs, bank confirmations and intercompany elimination workpapers compiled into a single immutable evidence object?
 Rules Engine

 Decision Record